andrebianchessi/msc/thesis/chapters/04_methods.md

 2. Solving COPs with either P-GA or E-GA:
 - E-GA evaluates candidate solutions using explicit time integration (see @sec:eti).
-- P-GA evaluates candidate solutions using PIMs which describe the position of each mass as a function of *time* and of the *values of the masses and springs of the system*.
+- P-GA evaluates candidate solutions using [PIMs](#sec:methods_pim) which describe the position of each mass as a function of *time* and of the *values of the masses and springs of the system*.
+The PIMs used are linear regression models (see @sec:polynomials).

 Using this library, we performed a few COP case studies using both P-GA and E-GA.
 The performance and the result of each algorithm were